lythx/trakman/README.md

 ### Settings
 The `config` directory is split into multiple files:
+##### Server.js
+See [the TM-Forum post](https://www.tm-forum.com/viewtopic.php?t=14203) for dedicated server installation instructions
+- `serverAddress` - IP address of the server
+- `serverPort` - Port used for the server communication (`5000` by [default](https://www.tm-forum.com/viewtopic.php?p=107361&hilit=5000#p107361))
+- `superAdminName` - SuperAdmin name from your `dedicated_cfg.txt`
+- `superAdminPassword` - SuperAdmin password from your `dedicated_cfg.txt`
+##### Database.js
+You might want to take a look at the [official PostgreSQL docs](https://www.postgresql.org/docs/current/) before setting these
+- `dbUser` - PostgreSQL database user
+- `dbPassword` - Password for `dbUser`
+- `dbName` - Name of the PostgreSQL database
+- `dbAddress` - IP address of the database server
+- `dbPort` - Port used for the database communication (`5432` by [default](https://www.postgresql.org/docs/current/runtime-config-connection.html#RUNTIME-CONFIG-CONNECTION-SETTINGS))
+- `serverOwnerLogin` - Trackmania login of the server owner, highest privilege user
+- `fixRankCoherence` - Whether to fix rankings coherence on startup (useful if you changed the `localRecordsLimit`, or just migrated the database)
 ##### Config.js
-- `localRecordsLimit` - Local records limit for widget display and rank calculation
+- `localRecordsLimit` - Local records limit for rank calculation and plugins
 - `chatMessagesInRuntime` - Amount of chat messages stored in runtime memory
-- `jukeboxQueueSize` - Amount of maps in the dedicated server map queue
+- `jukeboxQueueSize` - Amount of maps in the controller map queue
-- `jukeboxHistorySize` - Amount of maps kept in the queue history
+- `jukeboxHistorySize` - Amount of maps kept in the map history
 - `privileges` - Privilege levels for each of the administrative actions (e.g. ban, mute, etc.)
 - `blacklistFile` - Relative path (/GameData/Config/) to the blacklist file
 - `guestlistFile` - Relative path (/GameData/Config/) to the guestlist file